lydtechconsulting/component-test-framework/documentation/README-opensearch.md

 | opensearch.discovery.type            | Whether to form a single node or multi node Opensearch cluster. | `single-node` |
 | opensearch.container.logging.enabled | Whether to output the Opensearch Docker logs to the console.    | `false`       |

-The container base URL can be obtained using the `OpensearchClient`:
+The container base URL can be obtained using the `OpensearchCtfClient`:

 ```
 import dev.lydtech.component.framework.client.opensearch.OpensearchCtfClient;